josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/dashboard/dashboard.component.ts (constructor)" path="testing/src/app/dashboard/dashboard.component.ts" region="ctor"></code-example>

 The `DashboardComponent` depends on the Angular router and the `HeroService`.
-You'd probably have to replace them both with test doubles, which is a lot of work.
+You would probably have to replace them both with test doubles, which is a lot of work.
 The router seems particularly challenging.

 <div class="alert is-helpful">